uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/mutual_exclusion/rw_mutex_cls.rst

 =============
 **[mutex.rw_mutex]**

-A ``rw_mutex`` is a class that models the :doc:`ReaderWriterMutex requirement <../named_requirements/mutexes/rw_mutex>`, using adaptive approach: the combination of spinlock and waiting on system primitives.
+A ``rw_mutex`` is a class that models :doc:`ReaderWriterMutex requirement <../named_requirements/mutexes/rw_mutex>` using an adaptive approach, which is a combination of spinlock and waiting on system primitives.
 The ``rw_mutex`` class satisfies all of the shared mutex requirements described in the [thread.sharedmutex.requirements] section of the ISO C++ standard.
-The ``rw_mutex`` class is unfair reader-writer lock with writer-preference.
+The ``rw_mutex`` class is an unfair reader-writer lock with a writer preference.

 .. code:: cpp